 Classics: Olga Makovetskaya feat.
 Incognito – Got To Keep Moving On (Ski Oakenfull Remix) (Expansion House)

-We recently enthused about Russian singer Olga Makovetskaya on these shores.
-Props are to be given to Jean-Paul Bluey Maunick of the Incognito fame for having established the connection with her.
+Props are to be given to Jean-Paul Bluey Maunick of the Incognito fame for having established the connection with Russian songstress Olga Makovetskaya.

 ‘Got To Keep Moving On…’ That’s most likely the feeling when givin’ a listen to this.
 Another piece of classy music as a matter of fact.
 Just like one may expect from such a reunion of dedicated people.
 Don’t you think?